 Omniscience, it should be understood, is mundane (lokiya).
-It is with the functional sentient consciousness accompanied knowledge Buddha that the perceived whatever He wishes to (Somanassasahagata Ñāna sampayutta-kiriya citta).
-The Buddha wisdom found in this type mundane consciousness called Omniscience.
+It is with the functional sentient consciousness accompanied by knowledge that the Buddha perceived whatever He wishes to see (Somanassasahagata Nāṇa sampayutta-kiriya citta).
+The Buddha wisdom found in this type of mundane consciousness is called Omniscience.